CountESS-Project/CountESS/docs/included-plugins/index.md

 Source code for the included plugins can be found in the repository at [countess/plugins](https://github.com/CountESS-Project/CountESS/tree/main/countess/plugins)

+CountESS is not limited to these included plugins: anyone can write and publish CountESS plugins.
+See [Other Plugins](../other-plugins/) for some examples or  [Writing CountESS Plugins](../writing-plugins/) to write your own.

 ## Built-in Plugins: File Formats

 ### CSV Reader